China

 China, officially the People's Republic of China (PRC), is a country in East Asia.
-With a population exceeding 1.4 billion, it is the second-most populous country after India, representing 17% of the world population.
-China borders fourteen countries by land (Note: China's border with Pakistan is disputed by India, which claims the entire Kashmir region as its territory.
-China is tied with Russia as having the most land borders of any country.) across an area of 9.6 e6sqkm, making it the third-largest country by area.
+It is divided into 33 province-level divisions, including two special administrative regions.
+(Note: Not including the de jure Taiwan Province, controlled by the Republic of China.)
+Beijing is the capital, while Shanghai is the most populous city by urban area.
+Its geography features the Central Plain, major rivers such as the Yangtze and Yellow River, deserts, subtropical and temperate forests, plateaus, and mountain ranges such as the Himalayas.
+It is the world's second-most populous country after India, with a population exceeding 1.4 billion (17% of the world's population).
+Covering 9.6 e6sqkm, it is the third largest country by area.
 (Note: The total area ranking relative to the United States depends on the measurement of total areas.
 See list of countries and dependencies by area for information.
 The following two primary sources represent the range of estimates of China's and the United States' total areas.